PriyaVinod1985/SecretSanta/README.md

 5. Run the python command to execute the file "**main.py**".

+   **The command is "py" for the version "Python 3.13.3".
+For other versions, try using "python" or "python3" in place of "py".

    ![Icon](Assets/Images/Terminal_Screenshots/Step5.png)

-6. This opens the application as shown below.
+7. This opens the application as shown below.

    ![Icon](Assets/Images/Github_Screenshots/Step5.png)

 ![Icon](Assets/Images/Technology_icon.png) **Technologies Used**